turingschool/front-end-curriculum/projects/build-your-own-backend.md

 A further example of this implementation can be found here: [params](https://scotch.io/tutorials/use-expressjs-to-get-url-and-post-parameters)

 * Developer must secure at least 4 endpoints with a JWT.
-It typically makes sense to secure all POST/PUT/PATCH/DELETE requests.
+It typically makes sense to secure any 'write' requests (POST/PUT/PATCH/DELETE).

 ### Testing & Linting

 * All endpoints need to be tested for happy and sad paths.
 You should not only test status codes but also your test database to assert that your requests are doing what you are expecting.

 * You are expected to use a linter on this project and have 0 linting errors.
-You are free to choose your own linting configuration that fits your style preferences (e.g. you can tell eslint that you will never use semicolons), but your project must pass your linter.
+You are free to choose your own linting configuration that fits your style preferences, but your project must pass your linter.
 Bonus points for using a git hook that prevents you from committing any unlinted code.

 ### Deployment